 There is a debug log table for these Components of the DSP:

 - Agent Interface - IGC.dbo.ttDebugLog

 - Collect - DataGarage.dbo.ttDebugLog

 - Open up SQL Server Management Studio and connect to your SQL Server

 - Click the 'New Query' button in the top-left

 - SELECT * FROM the appropriate ttDebugLog (they are listed in the previous section)

 - Copy the result set and paste it into an Excel spreadsheet

 - The easiest way is to right-click on the square in the top-left of the result set and select options from there

-**Check that you set the Trace Level of the Component back to "0 - Disabled", so you don't add processing overhead to the application.
+WARNING: Check that you set the Trace Level of the Component back to "0 - Disabled" when you are done populating the debug log, so you don't add processing overhead to the application.